dotnet/linker/docs/illink-options.md

 ### Using custom [substitutions](data-formats.md#substitution-format)

 An option called `--substitutions FILE` allows external customization of any method or field for assemblies which are linked.
-The syntax used for that is based on XML files.
+The syntax used is described in [data-formats document](../data-formats.md).
 Using substitutions with `ipconstprop` optimization (enabled by default) can help reduce output size as any dependencies under conditional logic which will be evaluated as unreachable will be removed.